 IN CASE OF DENIAL

-IN CASE YOUR CURRENT VISA IS ALREADY EXPIRED AT THE TIME OF DENIAL
+IF YOUR CURRENT VISA STATUS (BEFORE APPLYING FOR THE EXTENSION) HAS ALREADY EXPIRED AT THE TIME OF DENIAL

-When you go to the Immigration Office with the Notice of Denial, the Immigration Office will void the expired Residence Card and grant you a visa status called DESIGNATED ACTIVITIES for DEPARTURE to prepare for leaving Japan.
-The duration of the visa is generally 30 days or 31 days, you will not get overstayed until the expiration date.
+When you visit the Immigration Office with the notice of denial, your expired Residence Card will be invalidated, and you will be granted a temporary DESIGNATED ACTIVITIES (for DEPARTURE) visa status to prepare for leaving Japan.
+The period of stay under this visa is generally 30 or 31 days, depending on your individual circumstances.

 fabicon i-socia Advisors

-In order to prevent criminal activity related to unlawful transfer of bank accounts, Japanese banks may suspend bank accounts of any foreign national whose visa is expired.
+To prevent criminal activities related to the misuse or unlawful transfer of bank accounts, Japanese banks may suspend the accounts of foreign nationals whose visas have expired.

-If your bank account is suspended, you won’t be able to withdraw money, transfer funds, make any payments using the account (in most cases, the account may still receives incoming payments).
+If your bank account is suspended, you will not be able to withdraw money, transfer funds, or make payments using the account.
+(In most cases, the account may still be able to receive incoming deposits.)

-We recommend that you should contact your bank once before the expiry date of your visa even if you have already applied for the Extension of Period of Stay.
-At least, check the information on the bank’s website how to notify your renewed visa status.
-In case that you receive a written notice from the bank regarding your visa status around the visa renewal period, don’t fail to contact them right away (but beware of phishing scams).
+It is recommend that you contact your bank before your current visa is expired, even if you have already applied for an Extension of Period of Stay.
+At the very least, check your bank’s website for information on how to report your renewed visa status.

-After you contact your bank, most banks require you to submit a notification relating to the visa status to confirm that you will keep living in Japan.
-Process of the notification and necessary documents depend on the bank, so you should check with the bank directly first.
-Some banks handle it online.
+After contacting your bank, you will be asked to submit a notification to confirm that you will continue living in Japan.
+The notification process and required documents vary by bank, so you should check directly with the bank first.
+Some banks also allow this procedures to be completed online.

 • Residence Card